 Here are the set of general User Permissions that SHOULD NOT be enabled for this Integration User:

 - Manage two-factor authentication in API or User Interface

 - Require two-factor authentication for API logins and User Interface logins

 - View encrypted data

-Now that the Profile, Permission Sets, and Page Layouts have been created it’s time to create your User.
+Now that the Profile and Permission Sets have been created it’s time to create your User.
 When you set up your Dedicated Integration User you clone a “standard user” profile instead of using the System Admin’s profile.
 When creating an Integration User give them a “robot” or similar image and make sure their Chatter profile explains the purpose of the license.

 Organizations can be reluctant to invest in having a dedicated license for integrations, but the ROI of doing so is fantastic.
 Not only in terms of decreasing risk, but also data integrity and the cost savings in simplifying the maintenance of your instance.
 Whether you have an internal Salesforce Administrator or use a Salesforce Partner, the time savings of having an Integration User provides a massive time and cost savings.

 The ROI of having an Integration User is undeniable.
 While there is an upfront cost, a Dedicated Integration User pays for itself in the long-term many times over.
 Not only in terms of decreasing risk but also data integrity and the cost savings in simplifying the maintenance of your instance.
 Paying approximately $2,000 a year for an extra license is a small price compared to the employee or consultant’s time spent digging into Salesforce to try and produce accurate reports.